jerrymarino/iCompleteMe/README.md

     the `YouCompleteMe/third_party/ycmd` folder for you if you compiled with clang support (it needs to be there for YCM to work).

-5. Set up support for additional languages, as desired:

-    - C# support: install [Mono on non-Windows platforms][mono-install].
-      Navigate to `YouCompleteMe/third_party/ycmd/third_party/OmniSharpServer`
-      and run `msbuild /property:Configuration=Release` on Windows.
-Replace `msbuild` by `xbuild` on other platforms.
-On Windows, be sure that [the build utility `msbuild` is in your PATH][add-msbuild-to-path].

-    - Go support: install [Go][go-install] and add it to your path.
-Navigate to `YouCompleteMe/third_party/ycmd/third_party/gocode` and run `go build`.

-    - TypeScript support: as with the quick installation, simply `npm install -g typescript` after successfully installing [Node.js and npm][npm-install].

-    - JavaScript support: install [Node.js and npm][npm-install].
-Then navigate
-      to `YouCompleteMe/third_party/ycmd/third_party/tern_runtime` and run `npm
-      install --production`

-    - Rust support: install [Rust][rust-install].
-Navigate to `YouCompleteMe/third_party/ycmd/third_party/racerd` and run `cargo build --release`.

 That's it.
 You're done.
 Refer to the _User Guide_ section on how to use YCM.
-Don't forget that if you want the C-family semantic completion engine to work, you will need to provide the compilation flags for your project to YCM.
-It's all in the User Guide.

 YCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
 There are a few interesting options